Meghan says sorry to court for forgetting book discussions - NewsBreak

 Meghan says sorry to court for forgetting book discussions

-LONDON — (AP) — The Duchess of Sussex has apologized for misleading a British court about the extent of her cooperation with the authors of a sympathetic book about her and Prince Harry.
+The Duchess of Sussex has apologized for misleading a British court about the extent of her cooperation with the authors of a sympathetic book about her and Prince Harry

 She sued the publisher of the Mail on Sunday and the MailOnline website for breach of privacy and copyright.
 A High Court judge ruled in her favor in February, saying publication of the letter Meghan wrote to her father, Thomas Markle, was “manifestly excessive and hence unlawful.”